fikadu-mulugeta/heart_disease_prediction/README.txt

    ```

 ## Dataset
 The dataset contains features such as age, gender, cholesterol levels, and more to predict heart disease.
+It is obtained from Kaggle using the following link: https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction

 ## Results
 Decision Tree: Train Accuracy = 86.65%, Validation Accuracy = 86.96%